 - Pick an elegant resume font like Noto or Helvetica in 10–12pt.

-- Follow this order of resume sections: Header, Objective, Experience, Education, and “Additional.”
+- Follow this order of resume sections: Resume header, Objective, Experience, Education, and “Additional.”

-- Fit on a one-page resume.
+- Limit the length of your resume to one page.
 Cut down on descriptions of your education.
-A 2-page resume is also allowed, given that you have enough stellar achievements under your belt.
+A two-page resume is also allowed, given that you have enough stellar achievements under your belt.

 - Send your resume as a PDF, unless requested to do otherwise.

-Now that you’re on your way to a perfect resume, let’s start preparing the hard copy.
+Now that you’re on your way to a perfect resume for art director positions, let’s start preparing the hard copy.

 Expert Hint: If you are applying for these positions, your story might be as long as the one of the art itself.
 Focus on the most recent and most quantifiable achievements.
 If you held different positions with different responsibilities, the art director resume is one of the ones where a two-page resume is acceptable.